LemojiTesera/LemojiTesera.github.io/content/en/_index.md

 ---
-title: "Lemoj"
+title: "Li Mengjie"
-description: "Position: content/en/_index.md:description"
+description: "The devil is in the details."
 cascade:
   featured_image: '/images/bg.png'
 ---

-This description text located in content/en/_index.md, which is in markdown format, is used to provide a brief overview of the content or purpose of the page.

-markdown
+I’m a 1st-year PhD student advised by William J. Song in Computer Architecture And Systems Lab(CASL), Yonsei University, South Korea.